 Once your leads inquire through the contact form, you can always ask more questions later.
 With HoneyBook, you can even build an automated workflow that sends a questionnaire to them after your initial phone call.
 When it comes to leads, remember to ease them into your pipeline and work on building a beneficial relationship rather than scaring them away with too much work up front.

 Mistake #2: Straying From Your Brand

 It’s important to provide a seamless client experience, especially when clients are first reaching out to you.
 Make sure your form’s colors, fonts and wording all represent your brand.
 PJ Dunn of Going Lovely Events keeps her contact form, below, on-brand by using photography and colors consistent with her business.

 Is your contact form easy for people to find?
-In addition to placing your contact form in your website’s top nav, include it on multiple pages throughout your site.
+In addition to placing a link to your contact form in your website’s top navigation menu, include it on multiple pages throughout your site.
 Think about adding your contact form on your “about” page or blog posts where you’re running a limited-time promotion.
 Make it easy for interested clients to get in touch.

 As a good rule of thumb, we recommend either embedding or linking to your contact form on any of your service-related pages or highest-trafficked pages.
 Don’t forget that you can also link your contact form in your emails, social media profiles and anywhere else you have a presence online.